Poem for the penitent monks

 I scorned the teachings, I dared the forbidden things,

-I destroyed many people by perjury.
+I destroyed many people by false witness.

 Harmful to myself, useless to others

-I am pressed together on both sides.
+I am hemmed in on both sides.

 5.